-The Bird Cherry (Prunus padus L.) is an arboreal species of the Rosaceae family.
+The Bird cherry or hackberry or hagberry or Mayday tree (Prunus padus L.) is an arboreal species of the Rosaceae family.

 From the systematic point of view it belongs to the Eukaryota Domain, Kingdom Plantae, Magnoliophyta Division, Magnoliopsida Class, Rosales Order, Rosaceae Family and therefore to the Genus Prunus and to the Specie P. padus.